-- Post messages of support on your social media pages, including details of how you celebrated IDPwD or what your workplace is doing to recognise people with disability and promote inclusion. - Publish an article in your staff newsletter or on the intranet. - Send targeted emails to your staff, customers and stakeholders to encourage them to get involved. - Talk within your teams and networks start a conversation at your next team meeting or morning tea. - Support other IDPwD events in your local community or online.
-Check out our community event calendar for events happening near you. - Follow @idpwd on Facebook and Twitter to be part of the community and help spread positive stories about people with disability all year round.
+- Post messages of support on your social media pages, including details of how you observed IDPwD or what your workplace is doing to recognise people with disability and promote inclusion. - Publish an article in your staff newsletter or on the intranet. - Send targeted emails to your staff, customers and stakeholders to encourage them to get involved. - Talk within your networks start a conversation at your team meeting or morning tea. - Support other IDPwD events in your local community or online.
+Check out our community event calendar for events happening near you. - Follow us on Facebook, Twitter and Instagram to be part of the community and help spread positive stories about people with disability all year round.